TomodomoCo/vpmframe-gem/README.md

 **vpmframe-gem** is a custom Ruby gem with Capistrano recipes for website deployment, designed for use with [vpmframe-wp](https://github.com/vanpattenmedia/vpmframe-wp).

+To package, run `rake build`, or `rake install` to build and install in one step.

+For new versions, run `rake release` to create the git tag.

 - - -

 ### License